aspgems/neuromoodle/README.md

 To install it using git, type this command in the root of your Moodle install:

-git clone https://github.com/aspgems/neuromoodle.git mod/neuromoodle
+git clone https://github.com/aspgems/neuromoodle.git mod/neurok

-Then add /mod/neuromoodle to your git ignore.
+Then add /mod/neurok to your git ignore.

 Alternatively, download the zip from:

 https://github.com/aspgems/neuromoodle/archive/master.zip

-Then, unzip it into the mod folder, and then rename the new folder to "neuromoodle".
+Then, unzip it into the mod folder, and then rename the new folder to "neurok".